 Not only that but there are some carrier networks, like US Mobile and TPO Mobile, that offer SIM cards specifically for non-smartphones.

-SIM cards are useful for giving a data plan to a plethora of devices such as activity trackers, alarm systems, smart watches, and more.
-For more information, reviews, and comparisons check out our connected devices directory.
+SIM cards are useful for giving a data plan to a plethora of devices such as activity trackers, alarm systems, smartwatches, and more.